influxdata/community-templates/linux_system/README.md

   - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
   - `INFLUX_ORG` - The name of your Organization (this will be your email address on the InfluxDB Cloud free tier)
+  - `INFLUX_URL` - The URL of your InfluxDB host (this can your localhost, a remote instance, or InfluxDB Cloud)

   You **MUST** set these environment variables before running Telegraf using something similar to the following commands